martin-og-ingar/mestDS-tutorial/README.md

 > **Plase note:** A MacOS user experienced problems with running models with `chap-core` through `mestDS` without explicitly using `Python 3.11.3`.
 This can be solved in multiple ways, but because you have already installed `pyenv` by following this tutorial, you can simply create a pyenv shell with the correct version: `pyenv shell 3.11.3`.

-> **Furthermore:** The author of this tutorial recommend using a clean virtual environment of some sort (e.g. venv, conda, etc.) Those often allow you to create a virtual environment with a specific `Python` version.
+> **Furthermore:** The developer of this framework recommend using a clean virtual environment of some sort (e.g. venv, conda, etc.) Those often allow you to create a virtual environment with a specific `Python` version.

 Now it is time to install `mestDS` with `pip`: